openvinotoolkit/open_model_zoo/tools/downloader/README.md

 ```sh
 ./converter.py --all --output_dir my/output/directory
 ```
+>Note: models in intermediate format are placed to this directory too.

 The `--all` option can be replaced with other filter options to convert only a subset of models.
 See the "Shared options" section.